Dasharo/docs/docs/ways-you-can-help-us.md

   year, but Supporters are not limited to it.
 Number of updates depends on the number of Dasharo Subscriptions sold and the availability of other funding (e.g., NLNet, corporate sponsors, community donations).
-* Dasharo Primer Support through invite-only Matrix channel
+* Dasharo Primer Support through invite-only Matrix channel where we often gather Supporters opinion and share exciting news about Dasharo direction
 * Insider's view and influence on Dasharo features roadmap – you can have a real impact on Dasharo development